nunoadrego/nunoadregodotcom/content/posts/uncensored-local-llms.md

 ## Local LLMs

-At the [latest Kubecon](https://nunoadrego.com/posts/embracing-kubecon-in-person), there was a significant amount of content focused on AI and LLMs.
-One company in particular, Ollama, was featured in a keynote and also had a booth that caught my attention.
+At the [latest Kubecon](https://nunoadrego.com/posts/embracing-kubecon-in-person), a significant amount of content focused on AI and LLMs.
+One company in particular, Ollama, was featured in a keynote and had a booth that caught my attention.

 With Ollama installed, you can run models locally.
 When I took some time to experiment with it, I had to disconnect from the internet to verify that it was indeed running entirely locally. 🤯 The performance exceeded my expectations!
 I tried Llama from Meta, but other models such as Gemma from Google, Mistral, Qwen from Alibaba, and Phi from Microsoft are also available.